 The holidays have clearly put the royal household in the giving mood.
-Getting in the Christmas spirit, Queen Elizabeth’s personal pastry chef just shared the palace’s go-to cinnamon star cookie recipe for this time of year on @TheRoyalFamily Instagram account.
+Queen Elizabeth’s personal pastry chefs shared the palace’s go-to cinnamon star cookie recipe on Instagram, just in time for Christmas cookie swaps and holiday gatherings.

-Not surprisingly, these aren’t your average cookies.
+As you can see from their follow-along recipe video, these aren’t your average cookies.
 They’re ornate, they involve meringue (fancy!) and they last up to two months if stored in an airtight tin.
-If you, like us, are totally into the idea of spending Christmas like the royal family, then enjoy this handy-dandy follow-along recipe video and set of instructions courtesy of Her Majesty and co.

 - ½ lemon, zested

-3. Add the remaining ingredients into the larger part of meringue and combine until it turns into a dough-like texture.
+3. Add the remaining ingredients into the larger part of meringue and combine until it turns into a dough-like material.

-4. Knead the dough together with your hands and flatten it onto a baking-paper-lined tray.
-Placing a sheet of baking paper on top, roll it down to about 1cm thickness.
+4. Knead the dough together with your hands and flatten it onto a lined baking sheet.
+Placing a sheet of parchment paper on top and roll down the dough to about 1 centimeter in thickness.

 5. Remove paper from the top and spread a thin layer of meringue over the dough.
 Keep it as smooth as possible.